cocos/cocos-docs/en/physics/physics-material.md

 | **SpinningFriction** | The spinning friction factor |
 | **Restitution** | Resilience factor |

-When in contact with other surfaces, these coefficients are used to calculate the corresponding friction and spring forces.
+When in contact with other surfaces, these coefficients are used to calculate the corresponding friction and force of restitution.

 ## Use Physics Material